FREE DELIVERY ON ORDERS OVER £40 - SHOP NOW

 UpCircle’s sustainable face massage tools are a great way to give yourself a little boost.
 Our Stainless Steel Gua Sha helps to relieve tension and reduce puffiness, while promoting blood circulation, improving fine lines and helping you relax.

 Our plastic-negative Soothing Eye Roller leaves your eyes brighter, soothed and refreshed.
-Use to massage in eye cream or serum for deeper absorption.
+Use to massage in eye cream or oil for deeper absorption.

 Discover our full collection of vegan and cruelty-free skin, body and hair care products at UpCircle, where we upcycle ingredients that would otherwise go to water to give them a new lease of life.